mota-rezende/mota-rezende/README.md

 -   📚 I'm student of aerospace engineering and bachelor of science and technology at the Federal University of ABC.
 -   📊 I'm insterested in finance, statistics and codes.
--   🖥️ Languages Python, R and VBA.
+-   🖥️ Languages Python and Matlab.